- by Daniel

 So a good choice for a gift for a summertime worker are the Portwest Workwear Contrast Shorts.

-There are also pockets and belt loops made to house your tools as you work.
+And they come with a variety of pockets and belt loops to house your tools as you work.

-And if you like the idea of buying someone a pair of work shorts but they need to wear Hi-Vis clothing on site then you could go for the following Portwest shorts instead.
+Alternatively, if you want to buying someone a pair of work shorts but they need to wear Hi-Vis clothing on site, then you could go for these Portwest Hi-Vis Work Shorts instead.

-However be aware that some construction sites may not allow the workers to wear shorts, so double check before buying a pair of these for someone!
+However be mindful that some construction sites may not allow their workers to wear shorts, so double check before buying a pair of these for someone.

-Useful Gifts To Make Their Days On Site More Pleasant
+Gifts To Make Their Working Environment More Pleasant

-While it's great to get construction workers gifts that protect them at work, it's also a good idea to consider getting them something that will make their life on site a bit more comfortable too.
+While it's great to get a construction worker a gift that protects them at work, it's also nice to get them something that will make their life on site a bit more pleasant.

-Because let's face it, construction sites can be pretty inhospitable places.
+Because let's face it, construction sites are usually pretty inhospitable places.

-They can be dark and dingy, and lacking things we all take for granted like electricity, windows, insulation and plumbing.
+As they can be dark and dingy, and lacking the amenities we all take for granted like electricity, windows, heating and plumbing.

-So a few home comforts will make the working day much more pleasant.
+So a few home comforts can make their working day much more pleasant.

 And trust me, the following items will definitely be appreciated by any construction site veteran.

-Working outdoors and on construction sites with no protection from the elements is gruelling on your mind and body.
+Working on construction sites with no protection from the elements is grueling for your mind and body.

-And if you have to go through the whole day without any respite it can soul destroying.
+And if you have to go through the whole day without any respite from the cold it can soul destroying.

-So a great gift idea is to get someone a portable heater to take on site.
+So a great gift idea for a construction worker is a portable heater to take on site.

-These are a great addition because you can use them to heat an area that will become a safe haven for the workers on their tea breaks.
+These are really handy as you can use them to heat an area that will become a safe haven for the workers on their tea breaks.

-And you can't underestimate how lovely it is to know that you are going to be able to escape the cold and warm yourself up again on your break.
+And you can't underestimate how nice it is to know you've got somewhere to escape the cold and warm yourself up again on your break.

-Not to mention how it allows your muscles to thaw out and your blood to keep flowing to give you a better chance of staying fit and healthy.
+Not to mention how it defrosts your muscles and gets your blood pumping again, which gives you a better chance of staying fit and healthy.

-So give someone the gift of warmth with the Tenergy Electric Fan Heater.
+So give someone the gift of warmth with the Dr Infrared Space Heater.

 Working on a construction site with poor lighting is bad for two reasons.

-Firstly working in a dingy environment all day isn't great for your mood or general well-being.
+Firstly it can be dangerous, and working in a dingy environment all day isn't great for your mood or general well-being.

 And secondly your work suffers when you can't see what you're doing properly.

-Which makes a portable light an invaluable addition to any construction site.
+Which makes a portable light an invaluable addition to any dark construction site.

-And a great light to really illuminate even the dingiest of workspaces is the Ustellar LED Work Light.
+And a great light to illuminate even the dingiest of sites is the Husky 5000-Lumen LED Work Light.

-And being powered by LED rather than halogen means it's safer as it doesn't overheat like other lights can and will save you around 90% in energy usage.
+Plus being powered by LED rather than halogen means it's safer, as it doesn't overheat like other lights can and will save you around 90% in energy usage.

 Having music on in the background is essential to me when I work.

-Because not only does it help to make the day go faster, it puts you in a great mood and really helps you to get into the work flow too.
+Because not only does it help to make the day go faster, it puts you in a great mood that really helps to get you into the work flow too.

-It can also keep you company if you're working on your own.
+And it can keep you company if you're working on your own.

-And you can choose the perfect music to suit your needs, whether that be high energy for intense work or soft and mellow when you need to chill out a bit.
+So you can choose the perfect music to suit your needs, whether that be high energy for intense work or soft and mellow for when you need to chill out a bit.